yileijin/InsDiffusionBERT/README.md

 # InsDiffusionBERT
-A imporvement on DiffusionBERT
-We did our code on the original Diffusion-BERT-main source
+A imporvement on DiffusionBERT and we did our code on the original Diffusion-BERT-main source